TEG-Blue·Interactive tools on .com →

 Predicting What Happens Next

-TEG-Blue's core testable claim: a person's capacity to return to Connection when challenged predicts outcomes more reliably than their current emotional state.
+TEG-Blue's core testable claim: a person's capacity to return to baseline when challenged predicts outcomes more reliably than their current emotional state.

 A validation study (n=10,000+) measured what happens when people's current state is disrupted — when they're challenged, confronted, or pushed out of their comfort zone: